Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/New-AzPolicyAssignment.md

 ```

 ```
-PS C:\> $ResourceGroup = Get-AzureRmResourceGroup -Name 'ResourceGroup11' PS C:\> $Policy = Get-AzureRmPolicyDefinition -BuiltIn | Where-Object {$_.Properties.DisplayName -eq 'Allowed locations'}
+PS C:\> $ResourceGroup = Get-AzResourceGroup -Name 'ResourceGroup11' PS C:\> $Policy = Get-AzPolicyDefinition -BuiltIn | Where-Object {$_.Properties.DisplayName -eq 'Allowed locations'}
-PS C:\> New-AzureRmPolicyAssignment -Name 'RestrictLocationPolicyAssignment' -PolicyDefinition $Policy -Scope $ResourceGroup.ResourceId -PolicyParameter .\AllowedLocations.json
+PS C:\> New-AzPolicyAssignment -Name 'RestrictLocationPolicyAssignment' -PolicyDefinition $Policy -Scope $ResourceGroup.ResourceId -PolicyParameter .\AllowedLocations.json
 ```

-The first command gets a resource group named ResourceGroup11 by using the Get-AzureRMResourceGroup cmdlet and stores it in the $ResourceGroup variable.
+The first command gets a resource group named ResourceGroup11 by using the Get-AzResourceGroup cmdlet and stores it in the $ResourceGroup variable.
-The second command gets the built-in policy definition for allowed locations by using the Get-AzureRmPolicyDefinition cmdlet and stores it in the $Policy variable.
+The second command gets the built-in policy definition for allowed locations by using the Get-AzPolicyDefinition cmdlet and stores it in the $Policy variable.
 The final command assigns the policy in $Policy at the resource group identified by the **ResourceId** property of $ResourceGroup using the policy parameter file AllowedLocations.json from the local working directory.

 ### Example 4: Policy assignment with a managed identity
 ```
-PS C:\> $ResourceGroup = Get-AzureRmResourceGroup -Name 'ResourceGroup11' PS C:\> $Policy = Get-AzureRmPolicyDefinition -Name 'VirtualMachinePolicy' PS C:\> New-AzureRmPolicyAssignment -Name 'VirtualMachinePolicyAssignment' -PolicyDefinition $Policy -Scope $ResourceGroup.ResourceId -Location 'eastus' -AssignIdentity
+PS C:\> $ResourceGroup = Get-AzResourceGroup -Name 'ResourceGroup11' PS C:\> $Policy = Get-AzPolicyDefinition -Name 'VirtualMachinePolicy' PS C:\> New-AzPolicyAssignment -Name 'VirtualMachinePolicyAssignment' -PolicyDefinition $Policy -Scope $ResourceGroup.ResourceId -Location 'eastus' -AssignIdentity
 ```

-The first command gets a resource group named ResourceGroup11 by using the Get-AzureRMResourceGroup cmdlet and stores it in the $ResourceGroup variable.
+The first command gets a resource group named ResourceGroup11 by using the Get-AzResourceGroup cmdlet and stores it in the $ResourceGroup variable.
-The second command gets the policy definition named VirtualMachinePolicy by using the Get-AzureRmPolicyDefinition cmdlet and stores it in the $Policy variable.
+The second command gets the policy definition named VirtualMachinePolicy by using the Get-AzPolicyDefinition cmdlet and stores it in the $Policy variable.
 The final command assigns the policy in $Policy to the resource group.
 A managed identity is automatically created and assigned to the policy assignment.

 ## PARAMETERS